dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ###### Classes
 There are 3 types of inheritance:
 * inheritance of type - if `class B extends A` we can say that class inherits type `A` and now it's type of `A`.
 Since class can implement multiple interfaces, java has multiple inheritance of type.
-* inheritance of behavior - if class extends other class or implement interface it inherit their behavior.
-You can implement multiple interfaces (behavior of Constructors, static/instance initializers - are not inherited), java support multiple inheritance of behavior/implementation
+* inheritance of behavior/implementation - if class extends other class or implement interface it inherit their behavior.
+You can implement multiple interfaces (behavior of Constructors, static/instance initializers - are not inherited), java has multiple inheritance of implementation.
 * inheritance of state - only class has state, so we can inherit state only when we `extend` another class.
 Since in java you can extend only 1 class, java doesn't support multiple inheritance of state

 Type vs state: classes, interfaces and enums - types.
 Since java support multiple interface implementation => java support multiple inheritance of types.